jml-6/jml-6/README.md

 - 🔭 I will graduate with a BS in Statistics from Brigham Young University in April 2023
 - 🌱 I’m currently practicing SQL, Excel, Python, R, and Tableau
-- ⚡ Fun fact: I'm a professional magician, I can do 6/7 of the basic jumps in ice skating, and I am going to read 100 books in 2022
+- ⚡ Fun fact: I'm a professional magician, I can do 6/7 of the basic jumps in ice skating, and I read 100 books in 2022

 You can contact me through LinkedIn: [https://www.linkedin.com/in/john-linford/](url)